 What about chemo side effects?

 Chemo drugs are very strong.
 They kill any cell that’s growing fast, even if it’s not a cancer cell.
-So, some normal, healthy cells that grow quickly can be damaged.
+So, some normal, healthy cells that grow quickly can be harmed.
 This can cause side effects.
-Still, some people have no side effects at all.

-Ask your doctor and nurse what side effects you might expect from the type of chemo you will get.
+Ask your cancer care team what side effects you may expect from the chemo you will get.

-If you have bad side effects, your doctor may do blood tests to find out if you need a lower dose of chemo drugs, or if you need longer breaks between doses.
-Keep in mind that even if chemo causes a few problems, the “good” for you will likely outweigh the “bad” of the side effects.
+If you have bad side effects, blood tests may be done to find out if you need a lower dose of chemo, or if you need longer breaks between doses.
+Keep in mind that even if chemo causes problems, the “good” for you will likely outweigh the “bad” of the side effects.

-For most people, side effects will go away in time after their treatments end.
+For most people, side effects go away over time after treatments end.
 How long it will take is different for each person.
 Some side effects can take longer to go away than others.
 Some might not go away at all.
 If you start to feel upset or sad about how long treatment is taking or the side effects you have, be sure to talk to your doctor.
-Your doctor or nurse can help you with side effects.
+Your cancer care team can help you with side effects.

 Common chemo side effects